Monday, September 6th, 2010

 The Beard surname of George Eggers' wife comes from Monmouth County marriage record: "George Egger" to "Avis Beard" on 4 July 1749.
 The marriage document states that Avis was widow.

-5 February 1747: Will abstract of John Baird of Middlesex County: To my wife, Avis Baird, so long as she doth continue to be my widow, to bring up my children and family.
+1747 February 5 – Middlesex County, New Jersey: Will abstract of John Baird of Middlesex County: To my wife, Avis Baird, so long as she doth continue to be my widow, to bring up my children and family.
 Upon and after she doth cease to be my widow, to bring up my children and family.
 Upon and after she doth cease to be my widow I do ordain and appoint that my estate be equally divided amongst my wife and children which may be living at that time except 10 pounds I give more to my oldest son William Baird than the rest....
 I do appoint for my executors my two brothers, Andrew and Zebulon, my wife Avis, and Peter Bowne.
 Proved 5 July 1749, Lib.
-5, Page 310 (from Calendar of NJ Wills II, page 31 and Lee's Genealogy of New Jersey, Volume 2, page 567, 1918, courtesy of Cindy Lowe. .
+5, Page 310 (from Calendar of NJ Wills II, page 31 and Lee's Genealogy of New Jersey, Volume 2, page 567, 1918, courtesy of Cindy Lowe.

-Additional information about John Baird, Jr. is found in the following deed:
+Additional information about John Baird, Jr. is found in the following deeds:

 (Liber E, page 310 as found in New Jersey Archives, First Series, Volume 30, Abstracts of Wills, Volume 11, 1730-1750, page 31.
 Monmouth County Deed Book H, page 292-294 at Monmouth County Archives.)